Functional & Integrative Laboratory Testing

 difficulty recovering from stress

-We may look here when there is:
+We may explore this area when there is:

 persistent anxiety or low mood

-motivation or focus difficulties
+reduced motivation or focus

 emotional flattening

-more complex nervous system presentations
+more complex or treatment-resistant nervous system presentations

 Sleep Regulation